-Freda WarringtonAuthor of A Taste of Blood Wine, Grail of the Summer Stars, Elfland, The Court of the Midnight King, Dracula the Undead, A Blackbird in Silver Darkness... and many more fantasy novels.
+Freda WarringtonAuthor of A Taste of Blood Wine, Grail of the Summer Stars, Elfland, The Court of the Midnight King, Dracula the Undead, A Blackbird in Silver Darkness... and many more fantasy novels and short stories.

 Dracula the Undead

 Published in Hardback by Severn House 2009

 Winner of the Dracula Society Award for BEST GOTHIC NOVEL of 1997

 "Forgotten gem rises from the grave." - Amazon Review

 Author's comment...
 To celebrate the 1997 Centenary of the publication of Bram Stoker's classic novel DRACULA, and on the strength of my previous vampire novels, Penguin asked me to write a sequel to Dracula.
 Thrilled to be given the chance, I aimed to write it with complete respect for the original novel, following Stoker's original style and characters - as if I'd never seen a Dracula film, never read any other vampire book.
 Rather, I tried to write it as if the original journals and papers and the experiences of Stoker's characters were all I had to go by.
 You can read an extract below.

 The original novel came out in paperback.
 Severn House published it in hardback for the first time in 2009.
 This is a straight reprint, so I had no chance to re-edit or have any input on the cover.
 However, as you can see above left, the newer cover is very striking and handsome.

 It has also been translated into French, German and Korean!